 - Three visit bundle, three joints injected: $2250

-Platelet Rich Plasma (PRP) Therapy is an innovative, all-natural treatment option for tendon injuries and joint pain.
+PRP Therapy is an innovative, all-natural treatment option for joint pain and tendon injuries.
 It’s a safe, non-surgical treatment that utilizes proteins and growth factors within platelets and plasma from your own blood.

 Q. What is PRP?